erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Some crane hooks have added weights which are required to ensure that the unloaded hook can overcome the rope friction in the pulley system.
 Furthermore, the slewrate or in our case the rotation speed of loads is only one concern.
 We must also account for the compensation of the robots motion and deal with the oscillations of the crane.
-Hence, as already alluded to during the review of existing applications, we must first develop an understanding of our crane-cmg-robot system, a process discussed in the following chapter.
+Hence, as already alluded to during the review of existing applications, we must first develop an understanding of our crane-CMG-robot system, a process discussed in the following chapter.